 - Vegas Red Casino

 - Winner Casino

 Despite including two separate games under one umbrella – the High Tequila blackjack style bet, and the Tequila Poker bet based on poker hands – the strategy behind Tequila Poker isn’t all that complicated.

 The Optimal Strategy

-Thankfully, Shackleford was kind enough to boil his perfect strategy and its dozens of rules into a fitting two part set of rules governing how to approach Fold / Bet dynamic in Tequila Poker.
+The perfect strategy and its dozens of rules boil down to a two part set of rules governing how to approach Fold / Bet dynamic in Tequila Poker.

 Identify the Best Type of Bet

 Players should use the following guidelines when deciding which bet to make: